Agoric/documentation/main/getting-started/start-a-project.md

   <tr>
     <td>9</td>
     <td>Go to a browser and open <code>http://localhost:3000</code> to
       see the Dapp.
 If you used the default values for <code>agoric init</code>
-	in Step 2, you'll see the Encouragement demo Dapp, described in the next cell.</td>
+  in Step 2, you'll see the Fungible Faucet demo Dapp, described in the next cell.</td>
   <td>If you used the <code>agoric init</code> defaults in Step 2,
-		you'll see our Encouragement Dapp, which lets you get encouragement, either for free or by making a tip.
-The latter requires interaction with your wallet where your assets are stored (which was started with the Agoric VM).</td>
+    you'll see our Fungible Faucet Dapp, which lets you get 1000 fungible tokens at a time for free.
+Receiving the tokens requires interaction with your wallet where your assets are stored (which was started with the Agoric VM).</td>
   </tr>
 </tbody>
 </table>